-This year the festival will take place in the old elementary school of Borðeyri in Hrútafjörður – a different venue than last year.
+In 2019 the festival took place in the old elementary school of Borðeyri in Hrútafjörður – a different venue than the previous year.
 The house was built with voluntary work from locals in the late nineties, and the idea was to have it a multi-functional space since there aren’t many children who live in the area.
-So it also works as a social center, and as a sleeping facility for artists and organizers during HÁTÍÐNI this summer.
+And now it has also served as a concert venue, a social center, and as a sleeping facility for artists and organizers during HÁTÍÐNI.

 Last year´s line-up consisted of over thirty bands and musical artists, as well as offering a lively schedule of non-musical events in the town´s abandoned slaughterhouse.
 The bands were as diverse as they were many, and we were lucky enough to host a total of four international acts; Norway-based Fucales and Melasól, The Beeves from Colorado in the US, and Australia´s Rebel Yell.
 And of course some of Reykjavík´s favorite DIY-bands, including GRÓA, K.óla, Korter í flog, sideproject, Tucker Carlson´s Jonestown Massacre, and more.
 The festival would not have been possible to realize on this scale without the help of countless volunteers and festival attendees – we are immensely grateful for all the help we received.